 Each project will have different factors to consider, such as the amount of weight that needs to be supported, the size of the opening etc, so calculating what’s needed is a job for a structural engineer.
 The level of structural work involved means these designs are typically best suited to extensions and self build projects rather than retrofitting this look onto an existing wall.

-“It also tends to work best if the open corner is designed into the project by the architect from the very start of the design stage, because it is not necessarily particularly easy to amend drawings and calculations to incorporate this feature later in the process,” says David.
+“It also tends to work best if the open corner is designed into the project by the architect from the very start of the design stage, because it is not necessarily particularly easy to amend drawings and calculations to incorporate this feature later in the process,” says Edward.

 The other option is to have a fixed post in the corner, which helps to carry the structural load.
 This means not as much work is needed from a beam hidden above the doors.
 “The design and development is simpler and involves a smaller steel and structural elements, so this look can be more budget friendly,” says Duncan Glover, head of product management at Schueco UK.